 Quasimodo’s poem is as relevant today as it was in the nineteen twenties when it was first published.
 Today the Basilica of Tindari still tantalizingly rests between the mountain tops above the sea drawing people’s eyes to it from kilometers, its distinctive golden dome like an exotic mirage on the horizon.

-At Tindari Quasimodo finds peace from many restless spirits, secrets and lost memories of the Sicily which he left behind, his reflections bringing him back to a place immersed in the tranquility of the classical epoch.
+At Tindari Quasimodo finds peace from many restless spirits, secrets and lost memories of the Sicily which he left behind, his reflections bringing him back to a place immersed in the tranquillity of the classical epoch.
 The treacherous precipices below the town are easier to negotiate today thanks to the modern road yet same eternal wind still blows through the gracious pine trees and characteristic weeping elms which line the streets by the ancient ruins.

-Ancient Tyndaris became a Greek colony in three hundred and ninety six B.C but had been settled during the Bronze age in approximately fifteen hundred B.C.
+Ancient Tyndaris became a Greek colony in three hundred and ninety-six B.C but had been settled during the Bronze age in approximately fifteen hundred B.C.
 Its strategic location looking out onto the Bay of Patti stretching up to Cape Milazzo made it a perfect to maintain control of the waters between the Eolian Islands and Messina.
 It was an important centre during ancient Greek times, a fertile zone high along the mountains near the coastline.
 The town’s early industries included the production of fine wines, precious olive oil and ceramics which made it a focus of rich trade and commerce.

-Many traces of the complex past are preserved in the town for example while climbing along the road up to the settlement, the original ancient pilgrims trail accompanies you along side the modern road which winds its way to the top of Capo Tindari passing along-side the city’s ancient walls, built during the reign of Dionysius from three hundred and sixteen to three hundred and fifty-four A.D.
+Many traces of the complex past are preserved in the town for example while climbing along the road up to the settlement, the original ancient pilgrims trail accompanies you alongside the modern road which winds its way to the top of Capo Tindari passing along-side the city’s ancient walls, built during the reign of Dionysius from three hundred and sixteen to three hundred and fifty-four A.D.
 The road ascends gently up to the sanctuary and the main church which is an attraction for both pilgrims and tourists alike.

 Hiking up from the main car park below the church the road rises, up to the peak of Tindari.
 During the summer the road is closed and electric busses zip up and down every fifteen minutes.
-The souvenir shops begin directly after the parking area and are filled with the usual kitsch mixture of postcards, commemorative plates, ceramics, religious icons, rosary beads, beach balls, plastic toys, volcanic rock from Etna, Sicilian horse and cart models, tambourines and endless other knick knacks.
+The souvenir shops begin directly after the parking area and are filled with the usual kitsch mixture of postcards, commemorative plates, ceramics, religious icons, rosary beads, beach balls, plastic toys, volcanic rock from Etna, Sicilian horse and cart models, tambourines and endless other knick-knacks.

-The Basilica of the Madonna of Tindari is modern construction, work beginning on it began in the late nineteen fifties, after the old church was unable to cope with the influx of pilgrims to the site.
+The Basilica of the Madonna of Tindari is modern construction, work beginning on it began in the late nineteen fifties after the old church was unable to cope with the influx of pilgrims to the site.
 The main attraction is the miraculous statue of the Black Madonna.
 The sculpture itself is quite modest yet history has given it a mysterious past and has bestowed upon it many colourful legends.

 According to the tradition it was brought to Tindari by a cargo ship which was returning from the middle east filled with precious merchandise and treasures.
 The statuette had been salvaged from the Iconoclastic wars which saw the destruction of many religious icons which were seen as a form of idol worship by the Byzantines of the late Roman empire.
 As the ship sailed through the Tyrrhenian sea its journey was interrupted by a powerful storm, which forced the ship to stop in the Marinello bay under modern Tindari.